Psychiatrist can present findings in newspaper shooting case

 David Russell, a prosecutor, contended defense attorneys were falsely arguing a “conspiracy theory.”

 “There weren’t political strings pulled,” Russell said.
-“We didn’t go to the highest to level of the government with some nefarious plan.
+“We didn’t go to the highest level of the government with some nefarious plan.
 It was just a matter of having an expert interview witnesses.”

 Ripken said it was the defendant who put his mental health at issue by pleading not criminally responsible — and it was within the rights of prosecutors to hire an expert.
 She also said jail personnel were not instructed how to obtain information or what information to obtain.
 Also, the doctor asked them about items that were in the mental health and medical records that he already had received, Ripken said.